KTamas03/citibike-tableau-challenge/README.md

 ## citibike-tableau-challenge
 **Module 18 Challenge - Citibike**

-In this scenario, as a new lead analyst for the New York Citi Bike program I was tasked with building an interactive Tableau Public Workbook and provide valuable insights into the program.
+In this scenario, as a new lead analyst for the New York Citi Bike program, my responsibility was to construct an interactive Tableau Public Workbook and provide valuable insights into the program.

-I chose to focus on Jersey City data from July 2022 to July 2023 inclusive.
-The data was in the form of csv files that were zipped and sourced from: https://citibikenyc.com/system-data.
+I opted to concentrate on Jersey City data from July 2022 to July 2023, inclusive.
+The data was provided in the form of zipped CSV files, sourced from: https://citibikenyc.com/system-data.

-Using Jupyter Notebook, I appended and cleaned the data files to be used as a single source to be uploaded to Tableau Public.
-Once uploaded, worksheets were populated with various measures and views to gain insights.
-From this I was able to formulate a story by creating 4 dashboards.
-Lastly, I created a dashboard to show the outliers in the data and the reasoning for excluding them from the analysis.
+Using Jupyter Notebook, I appended and cleaned the data files to create a single, consolidated source for uploading to Tableau Public.
+Once uploaded, I populated worksheets with various measures and views to extract insights.
+This allowed me to construct a narrative by creating four dashboards.
+Finally, I designed a dashboard to display data outliers and explained the rationale behind their exclusion from the analysis.

 **The url to my Tableau Public Workbook:** https://public.tableau.com/app/profile/katharine.tamas/viz/NewYorkCitiBikeAnalysis_16953918404890/JerseyCityBikesStory?publish=yes